-Lancaster County offers the best of both worlds – the traditional Amish countryside and culture filled with hearty, comfort food, crafts, and homegrown goodness – matched with the up-and-coming hip Downtown that perfect for the young-at-heart.
+Lancaster County offers the best of both worlds – the traditional Amish countryside and culture filled with hearty, comfort food, crafts, and homegrown goodness – matched with the up-and-coming hip Downtown that is perfect for the young-at-heart.

 When you’re ready to plan your retirement life, consider Lancaster County – full of sunsets over golden fields to fill your golden years.
-Find more information on our Retirement Communities here.

 To find more information on our Retirement Communities and local services